-With a master’s degree entirely devoted to forensic psychology, you have the freedom to more specifically specialize through electives.
-It can give you more flexibility in what you study, which will allow you to tailor the program to better meet your career goals in some cases.
+With a master’s degree devoted to forensic psychology, you have the freedom to specialize more specifically through electives.
+It can give you more flexibility in what you study, which could allow you to tailor the program to better meet your career goals.

 A master’s in criminal justice with a concentration in forensic psychology tends to focus more on how psychology and behavior interact with the justice system.
-It’s a good program to choose if you want to better understand both the challenges the justice system poses for human beings and the challenges human beings present to the justice system.
-It’s a good program for people who want to advocate for procedural and policy changes within the justice system.
+It’s a good program to choose if you want to:

-A master’s in psychology with a concentration in forensic psychology is a great degree for somebody who wants a program in forensic psychology that also advances their understanding of psychology as a whole.
-These programs can have more clinically-oriented content and can be good for people who want to apply the knowledge in an investigative capacity.
+A master’s in psychology with a concentration in forensic psychology is a great degree for somebody who wants to advance their understanding of psychology.
+These programs can have more clinically-oriented content.
+They can be good for people who want to apply the knowledge in an investigative capacity.

 Will my online forensic psychology degree be as respected as an on-campus degree?

-The short answer to this question is yes, simply because for the most part, it’s practically impossible for prospective employers to tell you earned your degree online.
-Colleges and universities tend not to distinguish between online and on campus degrees on transcripts or diplomas because they wouldn’t offer the program online if they thought it was inferior in quality to their on-campus programs.
+The short answer to this question is yes.
+For the most part, it’s practically impossible for prospective employers to tell you earned your degree online.
+Colleges and universities tend not to distinguish between online and on-campus degrees on transcripts or diplomas.
+They wouldn’t offer the program online if they thought it was inferior in quality to their on-campus programs.

 But even aside from whether or not anyone might know your degree was earned online, you don’t have much to worry about.
-While there were some negative cultural perceptions to online degrees more than a decade ago, they have become much more common over the past ten years, to the point where most colleges and universities offer some form of online education.
+There were some negative cultural perceptions of online degrees more than a decade ago.
+They have become much more common over the past ten years, to the point where most colleges and universities offer some form of online education.
 Giants in higher education now offer online distance learning courses.

-And with everything that has been happening this year, pretty much every college and university in the country is having their students complete their course work online.
+And with everything that has been happening this year, most colleges and universities in the country are having their students complete their coursework online.
 So everyone graduating with a 4-year degree in the next four years will have done some of their coursework online.
 So don’t worry about it!
 Online education has never been more normal than it is right now.